geolffreym/Syrup/README.md

     } ).addEvent('click', {function || null});

     //Bind listener for syrup-event="bookUsers"
-    //If function is passed it executes, else if not, init is executed
+    //If function is passed it executes, else if not, init is executed, else if string name of function is passed, its executed

     libraryStore.taste ( 'bookList' );
 });